Codeception/Codeception/docs/modules/Laravel5.md

 );
 ```

-Pair this with seeInFormFields for quick testing magic.
+This function works well when paired with `seeInFormFields()`
+for quickly testing CRUD interfaces and form validation logic.

 ``` php
 <?php